 Woodwind Chamber Music

-Writing Tutors are part of the Conservatory's Tutoring Center.
-They work with students on academic writing at any stage of the writing process, from helping a student outline an essay to proofreading a complete paper.
-Writing Tutors work with students on principles of writing, rather than just correcting errors, and must be interested in discussing and teaching the process of writing.
-Requires excellent English skills.
-Experience working with non-native English speakers is a plus.
+Writing Tutors are part of the Student Academic Enrichment Center.
+They work with students on academic writing at any stage of the writing process.
+This process-oriented tutoring might include helping a student generate an effective thesis statement, revise a draft, or develop their critical analysis skills.
+Writing Tutors work with writing principles and strategies, rather than correcting errors or copy-editing.
+Candidates must be interested in discussing conventions of US college writing and serving students at the Conservatory.
+Requires excellent English writing and communication skills.
+Experience working with multilingual speakers is a plus.
 (5-10 hours/week)

 Staff contact: Katie Ahmann (email@example.com)